Stigmatizing and Ableist Language: Alternatives and Best Practices

 Experienced a recurrence of use

-Resumed/returned to use
+Resumed or returned to use

-The Impact of Person-First Language
+The Importance of Person-First and Identity-First Language